 This short message could never do justice to the richness of my experience over the last couple of years.
 Suffice it to say that my life as well as the lives of those around me have been and will continue to be profoundly positively affected by your input.
 (August 2016)

-From October 2014, a client who was preparing for the near certainty of a dear friend’s approaching death.
+From a year or two back, a client who was preparing for the near certainty of a dear friend’s approaching death.
 We worked for just 10 hours, after which she wrote me these lines.

 I did not know how I would be ready for the inevitable trauma, but somehow I sense that I am. that I have already lived through it, After having gone through it and cried oceans I would not have otherwise cried in EMDR.
 I am still sad, but I catch myself thinking, ‘It’s OK, your brain knows how to process this.
 It has already processed it, Trust yourself.’

 The following client, working in what we call “adjunct EMDR” for just a focused six sessions alongside her mainstream weekly therapy, achieved reached a space of moving self-acceptance.